Dance styles

 As the name suggests, Streetdance is a dance style that originated on the streets.
 It is all about explosive and dynamic movements and listening to the music.
 Streetdance uses different movement qualities, such as fast and slow, hard versus soft and stretching and flowing.
 The audience should be surprised by quick changes and unexpected twists.
 Streetdance is not about perfection but about enjoying and experiencing dance, where the whole body moves big and exuberant.

-Streetdance 1 and 2 are thought by Rudolf.
+Streetdance 1 and 2 are taught by Rudolf.
+Streetdance 3 is taught by Justine.

 Mix class